spinfast319/Copy-Origin/README.md

 It can handle albums with artwork folders or multiple disc folders in them.
 It can also handle specials characters and skips and logs any albums that have characters that makes windows fail.
 It has been tested and works in both Ubuntu Linux and Windows 10.

+## Dependencies
+This project has a dependency on the gazelle-origin project created by x1ppy. gazelle-origin scrapes gazelle based sites and stores the related music metadata in a yaml file in the music albums folder.
+For this script to work you need to use a fork that has additional metadata including the tags and coverart.
+The fork that has the most additional metadata right now is: https://github.com/spinfast319/gazelle-origin

+All your albums in the directory you want to copy from will need origin files associated with them already for this script to work.

 ## Install and set up
 Clone this script where you want to run it.